Heat Lightning (1934) Directed by Mervyn LeRoy. Aline MacMahon, Ann Dvorak, Preston Foster (64 minutes).

 In the early 1930s, working conditions at Warner Brothers were brutal.
 Before the formation of the Screen Actor’s Guild, hours were long, often 6:00 am to midnight, six days a week, and the pressure to turn out as many films as possible on time and under budget was intense.
 A perq for an actor was time to go to the bathroom, although actresses’ periods were charted and they were given two days off if needed for cramps.
 “We helped each other at Warners.
 We were always on time and there were no star complexes or temperament” said Joan Blondell.
 Glenda Farrell said, “Warners never made you feel like you were just a member of the cast.
 They might star you in one movie and give you a bit part in the next…You were still well paid and didn’t get a star complex.
 We were a very close group” (Kennedy 51).

-Warner Brothers was usually too cheap to film off the soundstage, but this one was actually shot on location in the Mohave Desert, which gives it a hot and dusty sense of place. “the Joshua trees and flashes of eponymous heat lightning on the horizon; the diner with its slamming screen door, checkered tablecloths, and bottled soda pop; the Mexican family whom Olga lets camp out on the property singing boleros in the velvety darkness” (Talbot 171).
+Warner Brothers was usually too cheap to film off the soundstage, but this one was actually shot on location in the Mohave Desert, which gives it a hot and dusty sense of place.
+If it had been MGM, they would have built a desert on the sound stage, but Warners was probably too cheap to go to all the trouble, when there was a nearby desert for free.
+“The Joshua trees and flashes of eponymous heat lightning on the horizon; the diner with its slamming screen door, checkered tablecloths, and bottled soda pop; the Mexican family whom Olga lets camp out on the property singing boleros in the velvety darkness” (Talbot 171).

 This brings up another issue with the Production Code, which frowned on minorities depicted in a non-sterotyped way.
 The Mexican family, to whom Olga speaks with a little Spanish is treated with respect, and the character who calls them "gypsies" and is suspicious of them, is treated with contempt for her racism.
 There were fewer such scenes after mid-1934.